-Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the best lawn.
+Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the most beautiful lawn.

-If you want to achieve a healthy, beautiful garden lawn you’ll need to occasionally dethatch or rake the grass.
+If you want to achieve a healthy, lush garden lawn you’ll need to occasionally dethatch or rake the grass.

 And this where you’ll need a good quality lawn scarifier, especially if your grass is very mossy.

 A scarifier is a popular tool used by gardeners and professional lawn experts to lift the moss and compacted grass cuttings from the top layer of soil.

 A good quality scarifier will improve lawn drainage, prevent the spread of moss and some weeds and is a key step you’ll need to take if you want that perfect lawn.